lgsoohoo/grocery_coupon_auto_clipper/Readme.md

 Some grocery stores have virtual coupons for members to "clip".
 However, clicking on every single button can be time-consuming and annoying.
 This bookmarklet (JavaScript code) allows you to automate the process, "clipping" all the coupons in one click!

 If you would like to create the bookmarklet yourself, remove all the comments from the JavaScript code and you can use [Mr. Cole's Bookmarklet Creator](https://mrcoles.com/bookmarklet/) to generate the bookmarklet.
+Note: You'll need to make the bookmarklet function `async`, by changing the beginning from `javascript:(function()` to `javascript:(async function()`.

 ## How to use it